 Unemployment benefits (Subsídio de desemprego) are cash benefits awarded to unemployed beneficiaries to compensate for the lack of remuneration caused by the involuntary loss of employment.
 Due to Covid-19, unemployment benefits ending in 2021 are, exceptionally, extended for another six months.

 In Portugal, old-age pension is paid to beneficiaries who have reached the state pension age.
-The age for retirement is 66 years and five months for both men and women.
+The age for retirement is 66 years and four months for both men and women.
 The pension amount is determined according to the beneficiary’s social security contribution record and registered earnings.

 The following benefits are all covered by Portugal’s social security.

 It is an amount paid monthly, intended to protect beneficiaries of the general Social Security regime in situations of permanent incapacity for work.
 Disability is considered to be any disabling situation, of non-professional cause, which determines permanent incapacity for work.

 A one-time benefit, to compensate the applicant for the subsidy for expenses incurred with the funeral of any member of his household or any other person, including unborn children, as long as he resides in the national territory.

 Benefit granted monthly to the widower or person who lived in a situation of de facto union with the social pension pensioner.

 The information contained in this Country Guide is provided for informational purposes only and should not be construed as legal advice on any subject matter.
 The contents of this Country Guide contain general information and may not reflect current legal developments or address your situation.
 You should not act or refrain from acting on the basis of any content included in this Country Guide without seeking the advice or representation of a licensed attorney.
 WorkMotion Software GmbH disclaims all liability for actions you take or fail to take based on any content included in this Country Guide.